Employee-Side Employment Lawyers in Minnesota & North Dakota.

 • Wrongful termination occurs when you are fired for illegal reasons, including discrimination, retaliation, or whistleblowing, rather than performance or business-related causes.

-• The cost of hiring an employment attorney can vary depending on your case, but many employee-side employment lawyers, including Ringstrom DeKrey, work on contingency, flat fees, or offer flexible arrangements.
-This means you may not owe anything upfront, and legal fees are often tied to the outcome of your case.
+• The cost of hiring an employment attorney can vary depending on your case.
+Ringstrom DeKrey does a mixture of hourly work, contingency fees, and other flexible arrangements.
 We can discuss the best option for your situation during a free consultation.

 • Documentation such as emails, performance reviews, witness statements, and HR reports can strengthen your case.
 Your attorney can help you gather and organize evidence effectively.